purplediane/purplediane.github.io/_posts/2016-06-03-pycon-2016-open-source-sprints.md

 **Again, don't be shy about going to development sprints.** It's a wonderful way to make friends, learn more about projects you use or are interested in learning about, and improve your skills.

+## Update: Afterwards: June 7 💤🐶

+What a whirlwind trip!
+I am happy to sleep in my own bed and cuddle with my dogs.
+I'm looking forward to watching lots of PyCon talks on YouTube. **The best part of PyCon for me was the sprints.** I was so nervous about the sprints before the conference.
+I worried that I wouldn't feel welcome, or that I wouldn't be able to help, or that I would be a drag on others because even though I have programming experience, I'm somewhat new to Python.
+But **did I mention that I had a great time?
+And met lots of nice and helpful people?** Oh yeah!

+**By the end of the day Sunday, I had 14 pull requests done!
+Woohoo!** And 4 more in the last 2 days.
+I'm really getting into [cookecutter-pypackage][cc-pypackage].
+Not that I've figured out a package to create with it, but I think it is a really cool project.
+Heck, all the cookiecutter projects are way cool!

+## More Thanks! 👍🎊

+**Did I mention I had a great time?** I want to thank everyone I met for being friendly and helpful.
+I haven't been to any conferences in a long time, but this one was fantastic!
+And a big thanks to all the people who worked so hard to make it all come together so well.
+You know who you are. **For those going to other conferences, I encourage you to volunteer!** I met some great people during the time I spent volunteering.

+Last but definitely not least, **I realized I haven't thanked my friend [Trey Hunner][trey] enough!** If not for his encouragement, I would not have considered going to PyCon.
+He is an all-around great guy, and a great teacher.
+Check out [his website][treyhunner], his business [Truthful Technology][tt], and he does [Weekly Python Chats][weekly] that are very informative.
+I'm very grateful to have gotten to know him through the [San Diego Python][sdpython] organization and meetup.
+Thanks so much, Trey!

 [psf]: https://www.python.org/psf/
 [pycon]: https://us.pycon.org/2016/